CSCI-5619-Fall-2021/Assignment-4/README.md

 Graded out of 20 points.

+1. Implement a **Fishing Reel** variant of the pointing technique (see [Lecture 14](https://www.beautiful.ai/player/-MmYjKi7-rNfp52MCqKE), slide 12).
+When an object is grabbed using the laser pointer, the user should be able to translate the object forwards and backwards along the ray using the thumbstick.
+This should work for both controllers.
+(5)
+   *Hint: the `PointGrabber` script creates an object called `Grab Point` and makes the grabbed object its child.
+You can therefore manipulate the location of the object by moving the grab point.*
-1. Implement the **Go-Go** grasping technique (see [Lecture 12](https://www.beautiful.ai/player/-Mm-BRr29z-cOImVB72w), slide 26) on both controllers.
+2. Implement the **Go-Go** grasping technique (see [Lecture 12](https://www.beautiful.ai/player/-Mm-BRr29z-cOImVB72w), slide 26) on both controllers.
 This will involve computing the distance between each controller and the headset.
 For distances less than some threshold *d*, the location of the controller should match the user's hand to allow them to easily grab nearby objects.
 For distances greater than *d*, the hand should be scaled forward to extend the user's reach.
 You should experiment with different values for *d* and the distance scale factor to settings that work comfortably.
-(6)
+(4)
    *Hint: you should modify the `localPosition` transform of the `controller_l` and `controller_r` game objects, which are children of the `LeftHand Controller` and `RightHand Controller` game objects, respectively.*
-2. The user should be able to toggle the Go-Go- technique on and off using the A button on the right controller and the X button on the left controller.
-(4)
+3. The user should be able to turn the Go-Go technique on and off using the A button on the right controller or the X button on the left controller.
+Pressing either button should toggle the Go-Go technique for *both* hands.
+(1)
+4. Implement a **Spindle** between the two controllers (see [Lecture 14](https://www.beautiful.ai/player/-MmYjKi7-rNfp52MCqKE), slide 48).
+You can use a small object such as a cube to mark the midpoint.
+The spindle should only be active when the Go-Go technique is toggled off.
+(2)
+5. When the user grabs an object when the spindle is active, the object should be translated to the midpoint of the spindle.
+(2)
+6. When the user moves their hands, the grabbed object should be translated to follow the midpoint of the spindle.
+(2)
+7. When the user moves their hands, the grabbed object should be rotated to match the alignment of the spindle.
+Note that you only need to worry about yaw and roll (rotation about the Y and Z axes).
+(2)
+8. When the user moves their hands closer together or further apart, the grabbed object should be scaled up or down based on the distance between them.
+(2)

 Make sure to document all third party assets in your readme file. ***Be aware that points will be deducted for using third party assets that are not properly documented.***